 Read more about the solutions BMG LABTECH offers for your microbial research.

-Quorum sensing inhibition: An alternative approach to suppress bacterial virulence
+Quorum sensing: an alternative approach to limit bacterial virulence

-The identification of a potential candidate that induces quorum sensing inhibition without interfering with bacterial growth could be a promising target for anti-pathogenic drugs, as it places less selective pressure on pathogens and avoids the development of resistant bacteria7.
-One such inhibitor is the compound isoprenyl caffeate originally found in manuka propolis6.
-Research continues in further understanding this inhibitor in pathogenic bacteria to elucidate the molecular mechanisms of its action.
+The identification of a potential candidate that induces quorum sensing inhibition without interfering with bacterial growth could be a promising target for anti-pathogenic drugs, as it places less selective pressure on pathogens and avoids the development of resistant bacteria.

 Crystale´s experience with the FLUOstar Omega

 The FLUOstar Omega is regarded as an “essential laboratory work horse”.
-Crystale’s research has included cytotoxic and apoptotic assays for studies into cellular health and mechanisms of action9, 10, where the FLUOstar Omega is the laboratory’s “one-stop shop”.
+Crystale’s research has included cytotoxic and apoptotic assays for studies into cellular health and mechanisms of action, where the reader is the laboratory’s “one-stop shop”.

-The FLUOstar Omega is also used by UCSI University for teaching purposes, as BMG LABTECH’s user-friendly MARS data analysis software is a boon for even undergraduate students to easily learn the capabilities of the microplate reader.
-The FLUOstar Omega’s multi-mode capabilities and broad range of analysis tools allow a wide variety of assays to be run on a single reader and the instrument’s reliability and longevity ensure that the core needs of the teaching facility are met.
-In addition, the multi-user software can be installed on as many computers as the user requires without the need to purchase licenses.
+The FLUOstar Omega is also used by UCSI University for teaching purposes, as the user-friendly MARS data analysis software is a boon for even undergraduate students to easily learn the capabilities of the microplate reader.

 Get in touch with Crystale